citusdata/citus_docs/develop/api_udf.rst

 The create_reference_table() function is used to define a small reference or dimension table.
 This function takes in a table name, and creates a distributed table with just one shard, replicated to every worker node.
-The distribution column is unimportant since the UDF only creates one shard for the table.

 Arguments
 ************************